USEPA/GLharmonizeR/CONTRIBUTING.md

 This section provides additional details that are unnecessary for the general user.
 That being said, it will not contain all of the high level details that are outlined in the [User Documentation](#user-documentation).

-This document is about how to contribute to the LMChla repository.
+This document is about how to contribute to the GLharmonizeR repository.
 This process looks a bit different depending on whether you’re a member of the public or a member of the development team.
 Here’s what you can find in this doc:

 * [Environment and style](#environment-and-style)
 * [Public contributions](#Contributions)